From Editor to Dense Geometry Estimator: Introduction

 \section{Introduction}

-Dense geometry prediction tasks, such as depth/normal estimation, are crucial for a wide range of applications such as augmented reality~\citep{ar}, and 3D reconstruction~\citep{3dgs}.
-Estimating pixel-level geometric attributes from a single image is an ill-posed problem and can only be solved with the help of prior knowledge, such as typical object shapes and sizes, occlusion patterns, etc. Based on this observation, recent works ingeniously leverage the priors from pre-trained text-to-image (T2I) generators, typically Stable Diffusion~\citep{sd}, for zero-shot dense prediction~\citep{marigold}, yielding impressive results with limited training data.
+Depth and normal estimation are typical dense geometry prediction tasks and crucial for a wide range of applications such as augmented reality~\citep{ar}, and 3D reconstruction~\citep{3dgs}.
+Estimating pixel-level geometric attributes from a single image is an ill-posed problem and can only be solved with the help of prior knowledge, such as typical object shapes and sizes, occlusion patterns, etc. Based on this observation, recent works ingeniously leverage the priors from pre-trained text-to-image (T2I) generators, typically Stable Diffusion~\citep{sd}, for zero-shot depth prediction~\citep{marigold}, yielding impressive results with limited training data.

-However, these generative models are initially designed for T2I generation and lack the ability to capture the geometric cues from the absent image inputs.
+However, the pre-trained generative models are initially designed for T2I generation, limiting their ability to capture the geometric cues.
 In contrast, image editing models have recently risen to be a universal framework to solve more diversified image-to-image (I2I) tasks, such as semantic segmentation and depth estimation~\citep{qwenimage}.
 We argue that these editing models not only align with the dense estimation paradigm but also possess a deep understanding of input images while maintaining the generative advantages, and offer a more suitable foundation for dense geometry prediction.

 Motivated by this intuition, we systematically analyze the fine-tuning process of the image editing models versus their generative counterparts.
 Our analysis reveals that the features of editing models are inherently aligned with geometric structures, and the fine-tuning process only requires to ``refine" and ``focus" this perceptual ability for dense estimation tasks.
 In contrast, although generative models can gradually acquire this capability from scratch, this process leads to substantial feature reshaping and cannot fundamentally bridge this gap (Sec.~\ref{sec:analysis}).
 Therefore, in this paper, we explore this editing option and propose \textbf{From Editor to Estimator (FE2E)} (Fig.~\ref{fig:pipeline}), a diffusion transformer (DiT) model built upon the current SoTA editor Step1X-Edit~\citep{step}, along with a fine-tuning protocol to adapt it for dense geometry prediction tasks.